kennyhml/pyinterception/README.md

 - Automatically adjusts the keyboard scancodes based on your current keyboard layout.
 - Very well documented if you ever want to try and implement additional functionality yourself.
 - Completely self-contained, no dependencies required!
+## Todo list:
+- Add support for **extended** keys
+- Add optional 'human' mouse movement (bezier curves?)
+Feel free to contribute, just make sure you try to stick to the current code style of the project :)

 ## How to use?
 First of all, you absolutely need to install the [interception-driver][c_ception], otherwise none of this will work.
 It's a very simple install.